 You might ask, what about infrabreast angles of 90-110 degrees?
 Most patients in this category are best served by having one of the more aggressive skin removal procedures cited just above.
 However, some patients in this range have high skin elasticity, so there’s a chance that the Periareolar approach would work.
 In this case, a consultation with Dr. Mosser would be necessary to identify the best procedure for you.

 In terms of nipple sensation, patients who choose the Double-incision technique do not have nipple numbness.
 Those patients still have sensation in their nipples, similar to the sensation in the skin of their upper chest before surgery.
 If a patient is hoping to maintain the heightened sensitivity of the nipples they have before surgery, then the Keyhole, Periareolar, Lollipop, Inverted T and Buttonhole incision types can sometimes accomplish this goal.

 Stated another way, here’s a decision tree that might help you decide what FTM/N top surgery procedure is the best one for you:

 To download a PDF version of this image please click here.

 So there you have it!
-Once you have a sense as to which category your body fits into in terms of chest shape and therefore extra skin, you will understand which procedure may be the best option for you.
-Take a good quality photo, then pay attention to the infrabreast angle and you’ll quickly know which options are the ones you should focus on as being right for you.
+Once you have a sense as to which category your body fits into in terms of chest shape and extra skin, you will understand which procedure may be the best option for you.
+Take a good quality photo, pay attention to the infrabreast angle, and you’ll quickly know which options are the ones you should focus on.